 Wake Stone Corporation

 Wake Stone Corporation was founded by John Bratton Jr. His whole professional career in the mining industry produced the desire to have one quarry of his own.
 In 1970, he took that chance.
-Along with his eldest son, Johnny, they built the foundation of a family business that has lasted for fifty years.
-In 2020, with five locations in North and South Carolina, and seven members of the family employed, John would be proud of the family business he started.
+Along with his eldest son, Johnny, they built the foundation of a family business that has lasted over fifty years.
+Currently with five locations in North and South Carolina, and seven members of the family employed, John would be proud of the family business he started.
 He would be particularly proud of the company staying true to the mission and principles upon which he started the business.

 At Wake Stone, our quality stone products and unparalleled customer service are what we do every day.
 Whether you are building a highway, an office building, a shopping center, a school, a hospital or a home, you need quality crushed stone; and we are proud to always have what our customers need.
 The loyalty of our thousands of customers is very gratifying.
-Our 165 employees have an average tenure of over 15 years with the company.
+Our 200+ employees have an average tenure of over 15 years with the company.
 We count on that to do what we do better than our competition.
 And we are proud of our track record in environmental stewardship, regulatory compliance, safety, and giving back to the community.

 Please follow our timeline below for a walk through our past.